Current and Upcoming Exhibits

 After more than 12 years of field investigation on the Holocaust by Bullets and contemporary mass crimes, Yahad-In Unum's exhibit aims to give voice to women who were victims of mass violence perpetrated in various countries and continents from WWII until today.
 The exhibit presents the fates of: Jewish female survivors of the Holocaust, Roma female survivors of the Porajmos - the genocide of Roma during WWII, Indigenous women from Guatemala - victims during the internal armed conflict in the 1980s, and Yazidi female survivors - victims of ISIS in Iraq today.

 First KHC 2016-17 Colloquium Event

 Will be held in Science Building - Room S111

 Dr. Scott Miller, Director of Curatorial Affairs at the United States Holocaust Memorial Museum, discusses the fate of the passengers of the SS St. Louis ship that left Nazi Germany in 1939 only to be turned away by the Cuban and US governments upon arrival.

 The KHC Colloquia, initiated in the 2012/2013 academic year, is supported by funding from the National Endowment for the Humanities.

-Click for Information on all KHRCA Events
+Click for Information on all KHC Events

 Members of the public are welcome.
 We are open Monday-Friday, 10:00 AM - 4:00 PM.
 There is no admission fee.

-All group visits to the Harriet & Kenneth Kupferberg Holocaust Center & Archives are by appointment only.
+All group visits to the KHRCA are by appointment only.
 Groups can be scheduled for Monday – Thursday from 10:00 AM – 4:00 PM, Friday 10:00 AM - 2:00 PM and on designated Sundays.
 To schedule a visit contact 718-281-5770.
 Read more

 Sign Up for the KHRCA Mailing List